Students will experience the richness of mountain life through Appalachian educators, artisans and leaders.

 The Christian Appalachian Projects Spring Break Workfest organizes a week of home repair in Eastern Kentucky.
 This region of „Appalachia is comprised of some of the poorest counties in the U.S. The greatest identified need in these counties is improved and sustainable housing.

-Students will be transported to the host site in College of Mount St. Joseph vans.
+Students will be transported to the host site in Mount St. Joseph University vans.
 All drivers have completed van safety training with campus police.
-The host site location is approximately a three-hour drive from the College.
+The host site location is approximately a three-hour drive from the University.
 In addition, students will travel approximately one and a half to two hours each day to the work site on mountain roads.

 Students will live in dormitory-style accommodations, in a camp or community center near the county they work in.
 Participants will share lodging with students from other colleges from around the country.
 Students will assist with food preparation on a rotating basis.